 History-loving scuba divers will be delighted with the Welsh coast, which offers ample opportunities to explore shipwrecks as well as beautiful marine flora and fauna.
 Rhoscolyn Beacon off Anglesey is one of the best drift-diving spots in the UK, with wrecks to explore and fish, lobsters and anemones when the current is right.
 Haven’t dived to the depths before?
-Anglesey Divers offers a ‘Try Scuba Diving’ one-day course that starts in the pool and continues out into the open water.
+Quest Adventures in South Wales offer courses through the PADI system, starting off in a local pool to get the hang of it.

 Art and culture

 You’ll notice that the Welsh coastline is stunning to look at, so it makes sense that it would inspire those who live along it and visit.
-Each September, the Helfa Gelf Art Trail takes place in North Wales, with many of the studios open to the public for the month located by the sea.
+Each autumn, the Helfa Gelf Art Trail takes place in North Wales, with many of the studios open to the public for the month located by the sea.
 Head on a hunt and enter the workshops of painters, jewellers, textile artists, ceramicists and more.

 For theatre, music and dance, the Aberystwyth Arts Centre is the answer – the ‘national flagship for the arts’ has a rich programme of events and fabulous views over Cardigan Bay.
 Feeling inspired yourself?
 Get hands on at Cardiff’s Craft in the Bay, with a range of workshops.
 And for a journey through the story of industry and innovation in Wales, head to Swansea and the National Waterfront Museum, then enjoy coffee and cake in the outdoor café with views over the bobbing boats in the marina.